darcular/scatscluster/README.md

 ### Test of Spark deployment

-* Go to `http://<spark master ip>:8080` (the spark master IP can be inferred from the output of the `grunt listnodes` command, and check all the slaves are shown as workers.
+* Go to `http://<spark master ip>:8080` (the spark master IP can be inferred from the output of the `grunt listnodes` command) and check all the slaves are shown as workers.

-FIXME: The `driver.host` is not set in the `spark-defaults.conf` file of the spark master Docker container, hence Spark master has to be re-started.
-* SSH to the master node
-* Open a shell on the Spark master Docker container:
-`docker exec -ti <spark docker container id> /bin/bash`
-* Executes: `shutdown.sh && startup.sh` in the Docker container

 ## Test of the cluster with SparkR